terrotar/Project_Python_Flask_Bootstrap/README.md

 # Project_Python_Flask_Bootstrap

  I'm a begginer programmer and that's my first project with Python/Flask/Bootstrap.
 It's a basic and simple Blog, with the possibilities of EDIT and DELETE.
-It helped me to achieve the basics concepts of back-end, the area that I'm focusing and studying more.
+It helped me to achieve some basics concepts of back-end, the area that I'm focusing and studying more.
 That project was created with the help of the course which the link is right above and I give all the credits to them.

 --------------------------------------------